uhLeeshUh/Andala/README.md

 * Figure out a script that selects DOM elements based on their relation to (1) the focal line and (2) the moused over cell

+* user will be able to toggle between line of symmetry or radial
+* start with doing horizontal vs. vertical symmetry then implement radial

+* user clicks, go to setDrawingParameters function that based on symmetry type, sets this.startCoordinates variable (aka adds start coordinates X number of times)
+* then when user moves the mouse, triggers this.determineDraw event listener, sets this.nextCoordinates array with all the new positions
+* then simply iterate over this.startCoordinates paired with this.nextCoordinates to synchronously draw in tandem

+for normal symmetry:
+* this.symDirection will dictate calculating this.nextCoordinates based on relation to either X or Y axis

 -------
 #NOTES:
 * Figure out rotational symmetry with different orders